Stock Analysis on Net

 5 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several important trends in the company's share price, operating profit per share, and the price to operating profit ratio (P/OP) over the given periods.
+The analysis of the provided financial data reveals several notable trends in share price, operating profit per share, and the price-to-operating-profit (P/OP) ratio across the observed periods.

 Share Price